Text area

 />

 If you need to control the state of the field manually, you can use the value property.
-That will give you complete control of the component value and will stop handling the value automatically.
-You will have to update the state using the onChange handler and will be able to add custom logic before that happens.
+This provides complete control of the component value and disables automatic value handling.
+You must update the state using the onChange handler and can add custom logic before that happens.

 <TextArea